Last updated on January 6th, 2024 at 09:43 am

 Using the Select a File link, select your logo.
 Upload the file and you instantly get a color palette!
 It’s that easy.
 Below is the color palette for the Ask Garth logo.

 I find it easier to reference the main colors if I put them into a or color scheme.
 Then I can decide how I’ll use the colors within a report.

 Review The Report Results

 This is what my report looks like with the addition of these colors:

+There is no getting around it, you need to try out the palette that you have define to see how it looks.
 This looks better.
 I think, though, that I’ll make a few more tweaks before I sign-off on this report, but you get the idea.
 As you can imagine, there is a lot of trial and error, but it’s worth it!